Melania Quite The Quick Change Artist In Midair

 — CNN (@CNN) September 2, 2017

-There is an obvious reason that the location of Trump’s destination is not publically known and that is to keep Trump and Melania safe.
+There is an obvious reason that the location of Trump’s destination is not publically known, and that is to keep Trump and Melania safe.
 If no one in the general public knows their destination, there is less of a chance of someone considering a deed of ill-will showing up.

 No matter who is in the crowd when Trump arrives, he has the best Secret Service agents on the planet keeping him safe today, which is something Trump himself has expressed in the past.
 Below is a tweeted picture of Melania and Donald Trump making their way to the helicopter on the White House lawn Saturday morning on the first leg of their second trip to Texas.